Bitdefender vs ESET: side-by-side comparison

 Bitdefender vs ESET

-During our in-house tests, both Bitdefender and ESET demonstrated great performance.
-However, Bitdefender outperformed ESET in terms of malware detection, recognizing all of the planted malware with 100% accuracy, while ESET’s accuracy was only 70%.
+During our in-house tests, both Bitdefender and ESET showed great malware detection rates.
+However, Bitdefender outperformed ESET in terms of malware detection in our in-house tests, recognizing all of the planted malware with 100% accuracy, while ESET’s accuracy was only 70%.
 Also, Bitdefender offers more features and more affordable plans than the ones offered by ESET.
-As a result, Bitdefender ranks higher on our best antivirus software list.
+ESET, however, has the advantage of low impact on performace.
+Still, Bitdefender ranks higher overall on our best antivirus software list.

 Our team of researchers thoroughly tests antivirus software following a well-established testing process.
 In unison, our experts combine in-house and independent testing lab findings with first-hand experience to help you make informed decisions about each product.
 Learn how we test antivirus software.